 This will become a growing library of articles on equipment, the industry and anything else related to the craft of video production and filmmaking that theC47's founder, Jem Schofield, writes about.

-If you are interested in a particular topic being covered just fill out theC47 Contact Form.
+If you are interested in a particular topic being covered in articles section just fill out theC47 Contact Form.
 No promises but all submissions will be considered!

-NOTE: This first article was written at the request of ProductionHUB for 4KHUB.com
+NOTE: This article was written at the request of ProductionHUB for 4KHUB.com

 A TALE OF TWO CAMERAS